ROCm/MIOpen/README.md

 * ROCm cmake modules can be installed from [here](https://github.com/RadeonOpenCompute/rocm-cmake)
 * [OpenSSL](https://www.openssl.org/) or [libressl](https://www.libressl.org/)
 * [Boost](http://www.boost.org/) at least version 1.58
-  * MIOpen requires `boost-system` and `boost-filesystem` packages
+  * MIOpen uses `boost-system` and `boost-filesystem` packages to enable persistent kernel cache

-Please find the instructions to install the above dependencies in this [section](#install-dependencies).
+Instructions to install the above dependencies are present in this [section](#install-dependencies).

 ## Configure with cmake